harry-shergill-veeva/vaultjavasdk-maven-plugin/README.md

 ## Configuration

 To make the Maven plugin available in a Vault Java SDK project, you must have a [Vapil settings file](https://github.com/veeva/vault-api-library) and create a separate JSON file with the following attributes:
+**Note : Passing multiple VaultDNS seperated by comms will let you import and deploy to multiple vaults provided the credentials you use are same for all of them **
 ```
 {
   "deployment_option": "replace_all",